 - Closing your eyes and hoping a threat just goes away or doesn’t happen

-Someone who can prepare for and accept reality is much more easily able to adapt to a fluid situation.
+Someone who can prepare for and accept reality finds it much easier to adapt to a fluid situation.
 It gives you the ability to think on your feet and move immediately to a solution, instead of wallowing in the cognitive dissonance of, “This can’t be happening.”

 When you look at the scenarios listed above, is it really at all rational to say, “This won’t happen so I don’t need to prepare”?
-They have happened, and they will again.
+They have happened and will again.
 Preparedness is the sanest possible response in the face of this evidence.

 Fact #4: Prepping is not gloomy.

 Although we have the mainstream reputation of being immersed in gloom and doom all the time, there is nothing more optimistic than preparedness.
 I wrote about this recently:

 You’re talking to a friend or family member who isn’t on board with preparedness.
 (And it’s even worse when they think they know what’s going on in the world but garner their so-called “information” from network news sources.)
 You try for the millionth time to get them to consider stocking up on a few things and they say this: